Significant-Gravitas/AutoGPT/README.md

 13. Set it as an environment variable named `GOOGLE_API_KEY` on your machine (see how to set up environment variables below).
 14. [Enable](https://console.developers.google.com/apis/api/customsearch.googleapis.com) the Custom Search API on your project.
 (Might need to wait few minutes to propagate)

-Set up a custom serach engine and add to your .env file:
+Set up a custom search engine and add to your .env file:
 15. Go to the [Custom Search Engine](https://cse.google.com/cse/all) page.
 16. Click "Add".
 17. Set up your search engine by following the prompts.
 You can choose to search the entire web or specific sites.